AxelThevenot/K-Nearest_Neighbors/README.md

 ### K-nearest neighbors principle

 The KNN algoritmh is a method used for classification or regression.
-It consists of find the k nearest training examples in the feature space.
+It consists of finding the k nearest training examples in the feature space.
 In our example the training examples are the french students and their features are their maths and fench average.
 As I said there are two cases :
 * Classification : the output is a class.
 In our example the KNN is for classification and the output is one of the three classes (pass the french exam, pass the maths exam and pass both).
 The KNN algorithm finds the k closest training examples and the output is the class, which is majoritary in those k neighbors.
 * Regression : the output is a property value.
 The KNN algorithm finds the k closest training examples and the output is the average of property value of interest of the k neighbors.